Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 You’ll have to pay 100% of the costs.

-Esketamine Nasal Spray (Spravato)
+How Spravato Esketamine Nasal Spray Works

 A clinically supervised, self-administered nasal spray containing esketamine (a form of ketamine).
 The process requires three separate doses, with a 5-minute wait between each, all under medical supervision.
 Find out how esketamine is different than ketamine.